infrafast/piwebpool/README.md

     - customizable notifications by email, sms or other channel throught standard API
     - scheduler that control filtration aoccrding to water temperature
     - can be controlled over your iPhone or any mobile device
-    - provide graphical scripting capabilities (with Lua and Blockly)
+    - provide unlimited configuratio capabilities with a graphical scripting front end, no need to know programming
     - notifications (SMS, email, or smartphone) Interfaces with :
     - Domoticz and any other home automation system thru a simple HTTP API